“If it were possible to take interest rates into negative territory, I would be voting for that.”

 And we must demand that the Fed stop offering excuse after excuse for its failures.
 Short- term interest rates must return to some semblance of normality and the Fed’s outrageously swollen balance sheet must shrink in size.
 And most of all, the Fed must never follow Europe by taking interest rates into negative territory.

 No more excuses.
 The Fed’s mandate isn’t to have a perfect world.
-That only exists in fairy tales, dreams, and the Fed’s econometric models.Subscribe to NFTRH Premium for your 50-70 page weekly report (don't worry, lots of graphical content!), interim updates and NFTRH+ chart and trade ideas or the free eLetter for an introduction to our work.
-Or simply keep up to date with plenty of public content at NFTRH.com and Biiwii.com.
-Also, you can follow via Twitter @BiiwiiNFTRH, StockTwits, RSS or sign up to receive posts directly by email (right sidebar).
+That only exists in fairy tales, dreams, and the Fed’s econometric models.Subscribe to NFTRH Premium for an in-depth weekly market report, interim updates and NFTRH+ chart and trade ideas; or the free eLetter for an introduction to our work.
+You can also keep up to date with plenty of actionable public content at NFTRH.com.
+Or follow via Twitter @BiiwiiNFTRH, StockTwits or RSS.
+Also check out the quality market writers at Biiwii.com.